ovh/docs/pages/cloud/ovhcloud-connect/occ-layer3/guide.en-gb.md

 ![L3 Multi DC](images/occ-l3-multidc.jpg){.thumbnail}

-These both examples need to order and configure two OVHcloud Connect as one OVHcloud Connect equal to one POP/EntryPoint.
+These two examples need to order and configure two OVHcloud Connect as one OVHcloud Connect equal to one POP/EntryPoint.

 Rules:
 * You can have as many OVHcloud Connect L3 as you want in the same vRack
 * You can associate several EntryPoint/POP with one EndPoint/DC
 * You can associate several Endpoint/DC with one EntryPoint/POP
-* You cannot associate two EntryPoint/POP (i.e you can not forward trafic between them)
+* You cannot associate two EntryPoint/POP (i.e you can not forward traffic between them)
 * A L3 Domain can only be associated with one EndPoint/DC
 * A L3 Domain (i.e subnet) cannot be stretched between two DC or two POP
 * An OVHcloud Connect L2 can be mixed with several OVHcloud Connect L3 in the same vRack

 ![L3 Rules](images/occ-l3-rules.jpg){.thumbnail}

-Following schema show the mix of L2 and L3.
-They can end in the same OVH Datacenter or not.
+The following schema shows the mix of L2 and L3.
+They can end in the same OVHcloud datacenter or not.

 ![L3 Mix L2](images/occ-l3-mixl2.jpg){.thumbnail}